sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/03-number-systems.md

 One's complement fixes the arithmetic.
 Two's complement fixes both of the problems.
 Two's complement is the widely used one.

 :::

+## Special formats

+### BCD

+Short for binary coded decimal.
+Each digit is represented by a fixed set of bits.
+Usually in length 4 or 8.
+Only 10 of the available representations are used.
+The remaining ones are not valid.

+### Gray codes

+Aka. reflected binary.
+An ordering of the binary numeral system such that two successive values differ only by 1 bit.
+Named after [Frank Gray](<https://en.wikipedia.org/wiki/Frank_Gray_(researcher)>).

+If two adjacent states have more than 1 bit changed (eg: 3 and 4), then the value transition might take some noticable time and could lead to issues.

+A gray code is said to be cyclic, if the first and last numbers also differ by a bit.